IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ### Implementation of the pipeline

-When a developer wants to analyze the Wazi deploy evidence file to get the list of artifacts, the pipeline can be triggered manually.
+When a developer wants to analyze the Wazi deploy evidence file to get the list of artifacts that have been deployed, the pipeline can be triggered manually.

-The only step that it covers is,

-* `Query` - Refreshes Wazi deploy index and query the index using wazideploy-evidence command.
-It is then published into the location that you specify under the variable `reportFile`